KristofferStrube/EditorConfigWizard/README.md

 This is a EditorConfig Wizard written in Blazor WASM.
 The current goal is to support all the standard C#/.NET EditorConfig rules.

-## Demo
+## Try it out
+All options that have currently been registered can be seen at: https://kristofferstrube.github.io/EditorConfigWizard/

-The current progress can be seen at https://kristofferstrube.github.io/EditorConfigWizard/
+The Wizard itself can be seen at: https://kristofferstrube.github.io/EditorConfigWizard/wizard

 ## Goals
 - [ ] Define all Rules and be able to present them.